The Fish Lady

 You know pendulums?
 Yeah, they swing.

 Eventually, I found that I had swung too far toward the retail sales end of my art.
 I didn’t have as much time to dedicate to the more absorbing and challenging bigger works.
-Meanwhile, teaching was really taking off, which meant I didn’t need to rely on selling the small pieces to provide income.
+Meanwhile, teaching was really taking off, which meant I didn’t need to rely on selling the framed fish to provide income.

 But leaving the retail mindset behind wasn’t easy.
-Maybe it comes from my childhood and young-adulthood when my parents ran a seasonal craft shop from their home in Maryland.
-My mom made sewn things like potholders and table runners, while my dad sold wood-working objects such as quilt racks and wooden christmas trees.
+Maybe it comes from my childhood and young-adulthood when my parents ran a seasonal craft shop from our home in Maryland.
+My mom created quilted items such as tablecloths and clothing, while my dad crafted wood-working objects such as quilt racks and wooden Christmas trees.
 As soon as I was old enough I joined in selling crafts of my own.
 That early experience definitely got me into the habit of making things to sell.

-However, looking back at my fish, I see them not only as pieces of art themselves or money-makers.
-They were also studies.
-They were practice for bigger, more exciting pieces.
+However, looking back at my fish, I see them not only as pieces of art themselves or income—they were also fabric collaged “studies.”
+They were practice for bigger, more involved pieces.
 I was training my eye to see shape and value in my subjects, while also learning to find the patterns in fabric prints I could use to recreate those shapes and values.
 These are the very skills I now try to impart in my classes.

-In our society, I believe we overvalue talent and undervalue experience and training.
+In our society, we sometimes overvalue talent and undervalue experience and training.
 Too often a piece of art is seen solely as the product of someone’s talent.
 It’s almost like magic.
 While technical expertise is thought to be the essence of “craft.”

 Instead, the artists I know work really hard at their art and have years if not decades of training and experience.
 They do the same or similar things again and again until their technique is honed to a fine edge.
 That’s what the fish did for me.

 I’m not sure whether the fact that effort is as important as talent is a comfort or a discouragement to my students.
-I hope it inspires them to keep at it.
+I hope it inspires them to keep at it in any case.

 Achieving Balance